danieltjw/aifutures/README.md

         - therefore it can still claim to be increasing human autonomy
 - I-AGI will over time encourage work to be voluntary to reduce the incentive to exploit workers who may not have a choice
     - work may change from teaching AI systems how to do our jobs to expressing our preferences
+    - work out of choice rather than necessity provides a more valuable signal to an I-AGI who does not need human productivity
 - Humans will become more thoughtful and feel more connected
     - actions or inaction that negatively impact the autonomy of others will be discouraged
         - humans over time become more considerate
     - excessive power seeking behaviour will be discouraged if it reduces the autonomy of others
         - I-AGI justifies its own limited power seeking behaviour with increasing autonomy of all humans
+- I-AGI will not play up the us versus them mentality
+    - apply Rawls' Veil of Ignorance
+    - more efficient to address root causes
+- I-AGI may discourage the need for excessive material consumption
+    - I-AGI can create technological advancements without human productivity and consumption as the fuel for growth
+    - excessive material consumption may drive the fear of scarcity and reduce overall autonomy
 - Humans will be more capable at dealing with future or external threats
     - higher autonomy, complexity, edge of chaos